Click here for the home page

 Mohammed Announces Himself

 A curious and positive response came from Taizong, the emperor of China.
-Traveling by merchant ship, the letter took a whole year to reach him.
-He thought the message was an offer to trade, and accepted on those terms.
-The Chinese built a mosque in Canton for the spiritual welfare of the Arab traders who visited China.
+It took a whole year to deliver that letter.
+To reach the emperor, it was carried on a merchant ship across the Indian Ocean, and around Southeast Asia, to the Chinese port of Canton (modern Guangzhou); then it went more than a thousand miles overland to arrive at Changan (modern Xian), China's capital in the seventh century.
+Taizong thought the message was an offer to trade, and accepted on those terms.
+He was more receptive to foreigners and their ideas than most Chinese, but the Arabs did not follow up by sending a missionary to China for more than twenty years; by then Taizong was dead (the Arabs missed an opportunity here).
+At some point in the seventh century, the Chinese built a mosque in Canton for the spiritual welfare of the Arab traders who visited China.
 It later burned down, but a second mosque, called Huaisheng ("Remember the Sage"), was built on the same spot in 1695, and still stands today.

 However, at Ctesiphon they knew about Mohammed, because of his meddling in Yemen and other Arab-populated areas on Persia's frontier.
 The Persian king tore up the letter, flung the pieces at the envoy, and ordered him to leave.